 The hormonal ring is a clear flexible ring that is inserted into the vagina to release a steady combination of progestin and estrogen into the bloodstream.
 It works to prevent pregnancy by stopping ovulation (the release of an egg from the ovary).
 The menstrual period occurs when the ring is removed by the patient once a month.

 For more information about the hormonal ring download our Hormonal Ring Patient Education Sheet (English) | (Espanol).

 Hormonal Injection - Depo Shot

 The most common hormonal injection is Depo-Provera®, commonly called "Depo" or "the shot."
 It is an injection of the synthetic hormone DMPA and works by preventing ovulation (the release of an egg from the ovary).
 The shot is given every three months by a healthcare provider.

 For more information about the hormonal injection download our Hormonal Injection Patient Education Sheet (English) (Espanol).

 The implant, Nexplanon™, is a flexible plastic rod the size of a matchstick that is inserted under the skin of the upper arm and slowly releases hormones into the bloodstream.
 Nexplanon™ is a progesterone-only method of contraception that works by preventing ovulation (the release of an egg from the ovary).
-It is a long-lasting and effective method, as it provides continuous contraception for up to three years.
+It is a long-lasting and effective method, as it provides continuous contraception for up to four years.

 For more information about the hormonal implant download our Nexplanon™ Patient Education Sheet (English) (Espanol).